MicroPanda123/cdadl/README.md

 This is a CDA downloader that allows you to easily download any (public) video on cda.pl and save the link to a file (along with its name) or download it directly and download/list the whole folder.

 # Notice
 Currently I switched focus to [cdadl port in rust](https://codeberg.org/MicroPanda123/cdadl_rust), this means currently no more updates.
-T

-his one is still more than enough tbh.
+This one is still more than enough tbh.
 And still works which is most important.

 # Requirements